 Monitoring performance is one thing.
 To realize the benefits listed above, you need to take action.
 One area RevOps can especially help is by streamlining the marketing-sales handoff.
 This requires a system to convert high-intent leads and guide them along the path to purchase:

-• Automated routing to assign the lead to the right contact
+- Automated lead routing software to assign the lead to the right contact

-The best approach to these functions is to use a unified platform that performs all of them seamlessly.
+The best approach to these functions is to use a unified marketing and sales workflow platform that performs all of them seamlessly.
 Otherwise, you risk a patchwork of integrations that can break—and will result in lost dollars.

 6. Sales enablement